building-tools/better-flowers/README.md

 # Creation-Inventory
 ![image](https://github.com/raphael-goetz/betterflowers/assets/52959657/d77f539a-c078-44f8-8353-5a924869374e)

-If open, you can choose a category that contains more specific flowers with different blockstates to use in your flower pattern.
+If open, you can choose a category that contains more specific flowers with different block states to use in your flower pattern.
 To select a flower you first click on a category and then click on a specific flower to add them to your pattern.
-If you want to add the whole category then just shiftclick on a category at the beginning.
+If you want to add the whole category then just shift-click on a category at the beginning.

-If you leftclick it will be added without a randomizer.
+If you left-click it will be added without a randomizer.
 Else it will be added with a randomzier.

  - SHERD: Create a flower --> get a flowerpot to place the flower
  - STRUCTURE_VOID: get back to the main menu